The Trinity BeastElastiCache Key Definitions

 Complete reference for all key patterns stored in ElastiCache (Valkey).
-Covers price cache, API key cache, cluster stats, usage log indexes, adaptive governor, rate limiting, KCC dashboard, and deduplication keys.
+Covers price cache, API key cache, cluster stats, usage log indexes, adaptive governor, rate limiting, public endpoint caches, LRS report counters, real-time usage counters, stress tier cache, KCC dashboard, translation engine state, and deduplication keys.

 Table of Contents